Crash of an Ilyushin II-18V off Copenhagen: 32 killed

 Circumstances:

-Following an uneventful flight from Oslo, the crew started the descent to Copenhagen-Kastrup Airport in marginal weather conditions.
-The crew was cleared to descend to 5,000 feet then 1,500 feet when he was trying to intercept the ILS of runway 22L.
-On final, the four engine aircraft nosed down and plunged into the Øresund few hundred yards off the Saltholm Island.
-Rescuers were able to evacuate 3 passengers while 31 other occupants were killed.
-Three days later, one of the survivor died from his injuries.
+Following an uneventful flight from Oslo, the crew started the descent to Copenhagen-Kastrup Airport in marginal weather conditions then was cleared to descend successively to 5,000 feet and 1,500 feet.
+On final approach, while trying to intercept the ILS of runway 22L, the four engine aircraft nosed down and plunged into the Øresund, few hundred metres off the Saltholm Island.
+Three passengers were rescued while 31 other occupants were killed.
+Three days later, one of the survivor died from injuries sustained.

 Probable cause: